-The main take away for me form this book was a mix of what I have actually read, and thoughts to which this book has inspired me.
+The main take away for me form this book was a mix of what I have read, and thoughts to which this book has inspired me.
 Here are a few of them, that provoke some “aha!” moments in my head:

 1. Plans are useless, but planning is indispensable

-3. Delaying adding tests, fixing bugs, fighting tech debt does not always make software development take longer, but it definitely makes it more unpredictable in terms of time estimations
+3. Delaying adding tests, fixing bugs, fighting tech debt does not always make software development take longer, but it makes it more unpredictable in terms of time estimations

 I do not know have you been at that time in the industry already, but I quite can recall in my memory times, when at first TDD become very popular, and nearly everyone was using them and had as a requirements for the project to be accepted, and then there was second way of opinions, which were that writing unit tests are waste of time as there are tons of project that are superbly fine without following TDD approach.
 Even though this book is on the side that sees tests as an essential part of the project, I have learned something different from the section that was dedicated to testing.
 I have learned that, yeap, we can be okay without testing, for now, we can even deliver future features without having unit testing, and be fine there, and even deliver them faster, than teams that are doing TDD or ADD (acceptance driven development), but the point is, that the fact that we deliver faster, is just one of the possible outcomes of our project, and if we have fewer tests probability of such an outcome decrease.
 Because fewer tests are not leading precisely to the slower delivery, they lead to a more unpredictable future and more unpredictable time needed for creating new features.